sosiristseng/blog-hugo-codeit/content/posts/devops/hugo-setup.md

         force_orphan: false
 ```

-The major benefit of hosting on GitHub is that the connection speed is [pretty fast](https://www.jeremymorgan.com/blog/programming/how-fast-are-github-pages/).
+The major pro of GitHub pages is that the acccess is [pretty fast](https://www.jeremymorgan.com/blog/programming/how-fast-are-github-pages/) thanks to the CDN infrastructure.

 ## Hosting on GitLab pages

 Click [import project](https://gitlab.com/projects/new#import_project) and select `Repo by URL`, paste the git url from [my template](https://github.com/sosiristseng/template-hugo-codeit).

 The CI/CD part is coded on `.gitlab-ci.yml`.
-In this repo for example:
+For example:

 ```yaml
 image: klakegg/hugo:ext-alpine-ci